By Allergy Mom Diva

 To get an idea of what attractions your preschooler might enjoy, check out Character Diva’s article and D’land Diva’s article on visiting Disneyland with toddlers.
 I will also be doing a follow-up article soon to talk about my favorite preschooler children’s at Disneyland.

-If need any help planning your next Disneyland vacation, be sure to contact Leslie Harris of Pixie Vacations.
+If need any help planning your next Disneyland vacation, be sure to contact Patricia at All for Dreams Travel.